EESI-jv545/Silva-Datasets/README.md

 # Silva-Datasets
-Github Repository to create Tax-Labeled Datasets from 16s Silva Sequences for multiple Tax Ranks
+**Github Repository to create Tax-Labeled Datasets from 16s Silva Sequences for multiple Tax Ranks**

-by James Virtucio (jv545@drexel.edu)
+**by James Virtucio** (jv545@drexel.edu)

 ---
 Welcome!
 This is the workflow to get sequences for the SILVA Dataset.
 We start with a SILVA Fasta and NCBI Tax mapping file, and after assigning taxIDs and organizing sequences by taxononmy, we create two datasets, each with their own conditions:

--Dataset 1: We look at all of the sequences with 10 or more sequences and take 10% for training.
+-**Dataset 1:** We look at all of the sequences with 10 or more sequences and take 10% for training.
 The rest are used for testing

--Dataset 2: We take 50% of all labels that have 2 or more sequence, and 50% of the sequences in each label will be used for training.
+-**Dataset 2:** We take 50% of all labels that have 2 or more sequence, and 50% of the sequences in each label will be used for training.
 The rest (even sequences from unchosen labels) are used for testing

-There are is a Training and Testing File for each dataset, and both datasets are made from ranks going from phylum to genus (and optionally species)
+There is a Training and Testing File for each dataset, and both datasets are made from ranks going from phylum to genus (and optionally species)

 ---
 To start this, you'll need the following input files